haberdashPI/german_track/_research/plans.md

     ... gah, I'm struggling to think about this right now

     - concerns:
-        - i'm worried the beta regression doesn't capture this data I may need to use a logistic regression
+        - i'm worried the beta regression doesn't capture this data: using a logistic regression allay's my concerns I may need to use a logistic regression
         - what does this actually proove, why did I think this was a good idea?
             - OH!! if there is a unfirom "window of attention" that moves about